Arrange a callback

 • Food poisoning.
 Hotels must store, prepare, cook and reheat food properly to prevent guests from becoming ill in the same way other food businesses do.
 If you are made ill from food poisoning after eating in a hotel restaurant, you could have grounds to claim compensation.

 • Scalds and burns.
-An example of where you might make a claim in this category is if you are scalded because of a broken shower thermostat.
+An example of where you might start a claim in this category is if you are scalded because of a broken shower thermostat.

 • Gym injuries.
-Hotel accident claims might be possible if you are injured in a gym because of faulty or poorly maintained gym equipment.
+Hotel accident claims might be possible if you are injured in a gym because of unsafe or faulty gym equipment.

 • Criminal injuries.
 If you are assaulted in a hotel (in the bar for instance), the hotel might be found liable for your criminal injuries if they didn’t have strong enough security measures in place to protect you.